William J. McConnell: Return to Idaho

 Around 1879, McConnell had begun investing in the growing town of Moscow, Idaho, and in 1884 he moved his family there.
 The general store he opened with a partner in Moscow was for many years considered the finest in the region.
-When leaders convened a constitutional convention, preparatory to Idaho statehood, McConnell represented Latah County.
+McConnell represented Latah County in the Idaho Constitutional Convention.

 After Idaho became at state on July 3, 1890, McConnell was one of its first U.S. Senators.
 He served only a short term, which was meant to get the state "in sync" with a normal election cycle.
 For a time, the new state actually had three Senators-elect: McConnell, Fred Dubois, and "Judge" William Clagett.
 The Senate had to vote on which of the two besides McConnell they would seat – they chose Dubois.

 McConnell's term ended in March 1891, and he decided to run for governor as the candidate for the Republican Party.
 In a state-level reflection of political turmoil across the country, he won with only a plurality (40.6%) of the vote: candidates for the Democratic and Populist parties split 58% of the rest.
 A Prohibition Party candidate polled about 1.3%.
 When he ran for re-election, he won in a similar manner, polling 41.5% of the votes with the Democrats and Populists splitting most of the remaining votes.

 After his first gubernatorial election, McConnell ended his involvement with the store in Moscow and moved to Boise.
-There, in 1895, his daughter Mary (or sometimes Mamie) married attorney William E. Borah (1865-1940), who was elected to six terms in the U.S. Senate (1907–40).
+There, in 1895, his daughter Mary (or sometimes Mamie) married attorney William E. Borah (1865–1940), who was elected to six terms in the U.S. Senate (1907–40).
 Mary lived until 1976, to the advanced age of 105 years.

 Along with Willis Sweet, McConnell was at the forefront of the movement to locate the University of Idaho in Moscow.
 A residence hall built in 1957 was named for him.